jefferyfry/defend-rag-llm-scenario/README.md

 #### Terraform

+1. change directory to the Vulnerable_infra directory
-1. terraform plan -out tfplan
+2. execute terraform plan -out tfplan
-2. terraform apply tfplan
+2. execute terraform apply tfplan

 Note: 'terraform apply' will take approximately 30 minutes due to deploying the RAG LLM instance.
 The language model download and document processing will take the most time.